nuchs/Isnaegrate/Learnings.md

 - Enum values must be unique per *package* (damn you c++)
 - Some funny interactions between opt_csharp_namespace and package.
 Namespace name inference from package is pretty good so just use that (as it allows you to make use of packages as namepsaces within the protobug files)
 - Putting contracts in nuget package makes them easy to share, fairly easy to only get the bits you need out the package
+- don't put them in the nuget package until they've stabilised, it's a pain the arse while you're iterating.
 - Namespace collisions are easy when you have lots of contracts, make liberal use of packages
 - clean rebuilds often, the protobuf compiler gets wedged frequently